Harry Swift (medicine)

 Harry Swift (7 August 1858 – 29 September 1937) was an English-born medical practitioner, researcher and academic in South Australia.
-He was Dean of the Faculty of Medicine at the University of Adelaide, remembered for his work at the Adelaide Children's Hospital, where he identified a novel disease in children, known for a time as Swift's disease, now acrodynia or erythrœdema.
+He was Dean of the Faculty of Medicine at the University of Adelaide,.He is remembered for his work at the Adelaide Children's Hospital, where he identified a novel disease in children, known for a time as Swift's disease, now acrodynia or erythrœdema.

 History

 Swift was born in Ely, Cambridgeshire, the son of John Swift, of "Woodhouse", Ely.
-He was educated at King's Ely, and afterwards at Gonville and Caius College, Cambridge, then was attached to St. George's Hospital, London.
-He gained his M.B. at Cambridge in June 1883 and M.D. in 1887, and was attached to Great Ormond street Children's Hospital 1885–1886.
+He was educated at King's Ely,then at Gonville and Caius College, Cambridge,before being attached to St. George's Hospital, London.
+He gained his M.B. at Cambridge in June 1883 and M.D. in 1887, and was later attached to Great Ormond street Children's Hospital 1885–1886.

 Swift emigrated to South Australia, arrived in Adelaide in December 1887, and joined the practice of Dr. Charles E. Todd, a son of Sir Charles Todd.

 In 1890 he started in general practice in Franklin Street, and several years later Victoria Square.
 In 1891 he was appointed Assistant Physician to the Adelaide Hospital, then was in charge of the skin department for many years.

 In 1910 he was promoted to Senior Physician, which position he held until 1921 when he was made a consulting physician to the hospital.

 In 1912 Swift was appointed clinical lecturer on diseases of children at the University of Adelaide.

 In December 1915 he succeeded Sir Joseph Verco as lecturer on the principles and practice of medicine, which position he retained until 1922, when he retired.

 He succeeded Verco as Dean of the Faculty of Medicine, serving from 1924 to 1926, being followed briefly by Prof. Frederic Wood-Jones, who left South Australia for the University of Hawaii in 1927, Dr. William Ray, then C. T. C. de Crespigny in 1928.

 In 1890 he was appointed to the honorary medical staff of the Adelaide Children's Hospital, and remained connected to that institution until 1918, when he was appointed a consulting physician.

 Swift was a daily visitor to the hospital, acting as general adviser.

 In 1914 Dr. Swift read a paper at the BMA congress held in New Zealand, describing a disease in children which had not previously been described, and which he called erythroedema, but became better known as "pink disease" or "Swift's disease."